Basic Qualification

 In order for a diode to conduct, it must be:

-close coupled forward-biased enhanced reverse-biased
+close coupled

 A DIODE, vacuum tube or semiconductor, has two electrodes: Anode and Cathode.
 Electrons flow from Cathode to Anode in a forward-biased (i.e., a diode subjected to a voltage polarity which permits conduction) diode.
 Cathode/Grid/Anode(plate) are electrodes in a vacuum triode.
 Source/Gate/Drain are electrodes in a Field Effect Transistor (FET, N-Channel or P-Channel).
 Emitter/Base/Collector are electrodes in a Bipolar Transistor ( type PNP or NPN ).